<function>

 ), in contrast to values coming from a variable input.

 The third tab serves as a counterpoint, implementing the same operations but within a self-contained function.
 By definition, self-contained functions exclusively operate with locally defined variables.
-Consequently, the comparison of the last two tabs highlights the performance lost by relying on global variables.
+Thus, the comparison of the last two tabs highlights the performance lost by relying on global variables.

 # all operations are type UNSTABLE (they're defined in the global scope)